 Many people (and I would have to put my hand up to this) have the preconceived notion that when you jump from a plane, you will have a falling sensation.
 If that is your thought as well, a visit to iFLY indoor skydiving will help correct that notion.
 The only feeling you have at iFLY will be jubilation.

 After speaking to the staff, iFLY Indoor Skydiving is a really popular sport, and competitions are run all around the country.
-The popularity has grown to the point they are hoping it will become an Olympic sport in the future.
-Now that would be great to see!

 The above information is based on our experience.
 I recommend you view the iFLY Indoor Skydiving Downunder website for full details on the experience, including how to book, the restrictions, and much more.